ONLYOFFICE/docspace-api-sdk-csharp/docs/SecurityLoginHistoryApi.md

-            var to = new ApiDateTime?(); // ApiDateTime? | The ending date and time for filtering login events. (optional) var count = 1234;  // int? | The number of login events to retrieve in the query. (optional) var startIndex = 1234;  // int? | The starting index for fetching a subset of login events from the query results. (optional)
+            var to = new ApiDateTime?(); // ApiDateTime? | The ending date and time for filtering login events. (optional) var count = 1234;  // int? | The number of login events to retrieve in the query. (optional) var startIndex = 1234;  // int? | The starting index for fetching a subset of login events from the query results. (optional) var fields = ;  // string | Comma-separated list of fields to include in the response (optional)

             try
             {
                 // Get filtered login events
-                LoginEventArrayWrapper result = apiInstance.GetLoginEventsByFilter(userId, action, from, to, count, startIndex);
+                LoginEventArrayWrapper result = apiInstance.GetLoginEventsByFilter(userId, action, from, to, count, startIndex, fields);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)